Minkowski Spacetime and QED from Ontology of Time: Constants of Motion

-If we plug this result into Eq.~\ref{eq_Heqom0}, we obtain: \begeq \dot\psi=\y_0\,{\bf A}\,\psi={\bf F}\,\psi\,, \endeq Since ${\bf A}$ is symmetric and $\y_0$ is skew-symmetric, the matrix ${\bf F}=\y_0\,{\bf A}$ has zero trace.
-Furthermore one finds that Eq.~(\ref{eq_symplexdef}) is fulfilled.
-Such matrices are called ``Hamiltonian'' or sometimes ``infinitesimally symplectic''.
-We believe that these names are misleading, the former mainly because the matrix ${\bf F}$ does not appear in the Hamiltonian and the latter since ${\bf F}$ is neither symplectic nor infinitesimal.
-Therefore we use the term {\it symplex} (plural {\it symplices})~\cite{rdm_paper,geo_paper}.
-A symplex is a matrix (operator) ${\bf S}$ that holds \begeq {\bf S}^T=\y_0\,{\bf S}\,\y_0\,. \endeq A {\it cosymplex} (or ``antisymplex'' or ``skew-Hamiltonian'' matrix) is a matrix ${\bf C}$ that holds~\footnote{The nomenclature of (co-) symplices combines the terms ``symplectic'', ``(co-) sine'' and ``matrix''.
+A {\it cosymplex} (or ``antisymplex'' or ``skew-Hamiltonian'' matrix) is a matrix ${\bf C}$ that holds~\footnote{The nomenclature of (co-) symplices combines the terms ``symplectic'', ``(co-) sine'' and ``matrix''.
 The connection to (co-) sine will become obvious in Sec.~\ref{sec_symtrans}.
 Furthermore, in geometry a ``1-simplex'' is a line, a ``2-simplex'' is a triangle and a ``3-simplex'' is a volume (tetrahedron).
 Equivalently the elements of a Clifford algebra (for instance the Dirac algebra) include vectors (vertices), bi-vectors (edges) and tensors (faces).
 Pascal's triangle can be used for both - the number of k-simplices of an n-simplex ($k<=n$) and to the number of traceless k-(co-) symplices of an $N$-dimensional Clifford algebra.
 Hence the Clifford algebra $Cl_{3,1}$ represented by the real Dirac-matrices can be compared to a regular 3-simplex (tetrahedron).
 See Fig.~\ref{fig_geom} in the appendix.}: \begeq {\bf C}^T=-\y_0\,{\bf C}\,\y_0\,. \endeq A cosymplex ${\bf C}$ can always be written as a product of $\y_0$ and a skew-symmetric matrix.
 The sums of (co-) symplices are (co-) symplices, i.e. the superposition principle holds.
 Hence (co-) symplices form a linear vector space and any (co-) symplex can be written as a linear combination of ``basic'' (co-) symplices.
 The algebra of (co-) symplices is the Lie algebra $sp(2\,n)$.